Disaster Relief Training

 Training begins at 1 pm on Friday and will continue on Saturday.
 You will need:

-- must have previous training in other areas as well as on the job experience to attend this class.
+- previous training in other areas as well as on the job experience to attend this class.

 - a letter of recommendation signed by your Pastor or Director of Missions.